 The best and most convenient way to get around in Yucatan is with a rental car.
 We rented a car from the airport in Cancun and drove around through Yucatan for two weeks.
 But if you don’t want to drive yourself, you can also get to Valladolid with an ADO bus from all the main cities.
 It’s an affordable and comfortable way to get around.
 The bus station of Valladolid is centrally located just a couple blocks away from the main square.
 Check the ADO website for the bus schedule.
 Unfortunately you can’t book your tickets online unless you have a Mexican credit card.

 Another option is to rent a bicycle for about 100 MXN pesos for 24 hours.
-But if you want to head further out of town, you might want to consider renting a scooter.
+But if you want to head further out of the city center, you might want to consider renting a scooter.
 The price is 500 MXN for 24 hours in Valladolid Mexico.

 Weather Valladolid Mexico